• Skip to primary navigation

 Notes

-Small batch chocolate chip cookies: Chill the dough up to 5 days in the fridge and cook as many as you'd like at a time using the same cooking time as above.
+Bake as you go: Chill the dough up to 5 days in the fridge and cook as many cookies as you'd like at a time using the same cooking time as above.
 Or, freeze formed balls of dough for future baking up for to 2 months.
 To freeze, place the balls on a lined cookie sheet into the freezer until they're solid, then you can transfer the balls into a freezer-safe bag.
 When you decide to bake the dough balls, just add an extra minute or two to the cooking time; no need to defrost first.

 Storage: Chocolate chip cookies can be stored in the fridge for up to five days, or in the freezer for up to 2 months.